Chasing the King of Hearts: Plot

 Living in Warsaw, Poland around 1940, Izolda and her family witness the city transform into a ghetto created to contain Jewish citizens.
 After she marries a Jewish man named Shayek, they escape the Warsaw Ghetto and obtain fake Polish identities as the Pawlicki’s.
 While Izolda stays in the Hotel Polski while visiting her friend Jurek, Germans surround the hotel and arrest everyone, Poles and Jews alike.
 She is sent to Pawiak as a Pole, where she witnesses many Jews murdered, including Shayek’s mother.
 Eventually, she is released from Pawiak as a non-Jew, and is reunited with her husband.
-However, Shayek is found to be a Jew while working in Krakow and is sent to Auschwitz.
+However, Shayek is found to be a Jew while working in Kraków and is sent to Auschwitz.
 When Izolda finds out where her husband is, she begins working as a smuggler to send Shayek packages of food and supplies until he is transferred to Ebensee, a subcamp of Mauthausen.
 She travels to Vienna in attempts to gain information about how to rescue her husband from Mauthausen, but she ends up being arrested by the Viennese Gestapo and tortured until she reveals that she is a Jew.
 She is then sent to Auschwitz but is transferred to Guben by persuading Dr. Mengele that she has nursing experience.
 She escapes Guben and returns to Vienna where she begins working at a military hospital for the German army.
 When the Soviet army captures the city, they realize that Izolda is a Jew, so they help her to get across the American front to rescue her husband from Mauthausen.
 She finally reaches her King of Hearts, but a few years later, after having a few children together, Shayek ends up leaving Izolda, consumed by guilt that his entire family died except for him.
 The story ends in the 21st century in Israel with Izolda telling her family stories of her struggles in the Holocaust.